Multiscale Carbon Burden of Infrastructure in the United States: Methods

 \subsection{Propensity Score Balancing}

-We construct the propensity scores to ensure balance between treatment levels.
+I construct the propensity scores to ensure balance between treatment levels.
 Propensity score construction for continuous treatments is a challenging task.
 Many of the diagnostic tests developed for binary treatments are not applicable.
-Using the WeightIt package, we test parametric (CBPS) and nonparametric (NPCBPS) covariate balancing propensity score \citep{Fong_Hazlett_Imai_2018}, BART \citep{Hill_Weiss_Zhai_2011}, entropy balancing \cite{Vegetabile_Griffin_Coffman_Cefalu_Robbins_McCaffrey_2021, Tübbicke_2022}, generalized boosted models \citep{Zhu_Coffman_Ghosh_2015}, super learner \cite{Kreif_Grieve_Díaz_Harrison_2015}, and optimization \cite{Greifer_2020} methods.
+Using the WeightIt package, I test parametric (CBPS) and nonparametric (NPCBPS) covariate balancing propensity score \cite{Fong_Hazlett_Imai_2018}, BART \cite{Hill_Weiss_Zhai_2011}, entropy balancing \cite{Vegetabile_Griffin_Coffman_Cefalu_Robbins_McCaffrey_2021, Tübbicke_2022}, generalised boosted models \cite{Zhu_Coffman_Ghosh_2015}, super learner \cite{Kreif_Grieve_Díaz_Harrison_2015}, and optimisation \cite{Greifer_2020} methods.
 Results are assessed for balance using propensity weighted Pearson correlation coefficients for confounder variables with the treatment.
-We also consider effective sample size, with a target minimum of 70 percent of the total observations.
-Results for all models are available upon request.
+I also consider effective sample size, with a target minimum of 70 percent of the total observations.
+Balance diagnostics for several models are provided in Supplementary Information (SI) Section 2 (see Supplementary Tables 2-10).
+In all cases, standard mean differences (SMD) are less than 0.10 (< 0.05 in most cases) and many models achieve perfect balance across all confounder variables using either covariate balancing propensity scores (CBPS) or entropy balancing algorithms.
+Results for all variables (including additional algorithms and outcome variable transformations) are provided in code included with the Supplementary Information (SI).

+In addition to confounder variables tested for all FFCO2 sources, I attempt to control for the biased transportation allocation by including two additional relevant confounders: annual FFCO2 generated by workers in a workplace CBG and commute vehicle miles travelled (VMT) per worker by CBG.
+These variables help account for differences in commuting VMT across CBG.